pawanmsr/pawanmsr.github.io/_posts/2023-09-14-drawing-adventure.markdown

 title:  "Drawing Adventure and The Heaven for Engineers"
 description:    "Caricature of Sukhoi Su-30 MKI 'Flanker-H' and Mikoyan-Gurevich MiG-21 'Fishbed'."
 date:   2023-09-14 17:30 +0530
-updated: 2025-02-12 12:30 +0530
+updated: 2026-02-22 21:51 +0530
 categories: [fun]
+graphics: true
 ---

 *Young Adult or an Engineering Enthusiast?
 Read ON!*

-Technical arts has been one of my favourite topics to learn and practise.
+Technical arts has been one of my favourite topics to learn and practice.
 It is also one of the means to alleviate boredom - especially when the mood isn't right for intellectual (or any other sort of) tasking.

 ## Hour Long Artwork